Janrupf/stable-diffusion-webui-nix/README.md

-    user = "sd-webui-forge"; # The user that runs the service. group = "sd-webui-forge"; # The group that runs the service. dataDir = "/var/lib/sd-webui-forge"; # The directory that the webUI stores models and images in. package = pkgs.stable-diffusion-webui.forge.cuda; # The package (cuda/rocm) that you want to use. listen = true; # Whether to listen on all interfaces or only localhost. port = 7860; # The port for the webUI.
+    user = "sd-webui-forge"; # The user that runs the service. group = "sd-webui-forge"; # The group that runs the service. dataDir = "/var/lib/sd-webui-forge"; # The directory that the webUI stores models and images in. dataPermissions = "0700" # presmissions for the dataDir directory package = pkgs.stable-diffusion-webui.forge.cuda; # The package (cuda/rocm) that you want to use. listen = true; # Whether to listen on all interfaces or only localhost. port = 7860; # The port for the webUI.